PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_03_Findings_and_VisualisingData.md

 ## 1) Feedback Session
 It's time to gather the feedback on your dashboard.
 Today you'll have a feedback session so you have a chance to collect some expert feedback!
-If you have any question for you mentor on your work or want their subjective opinion your dashboard specicifcally, prepare to ask such (a) question(s).
+If you have any question for you mentor on your work or want their subjective opinion your dashboard specicifcally, prepare to ask such questions.
 Record the feedback with action points in your notes file and then continue with the next section or go ahead and make changes to your dashboard.

-For those of you who haven't done so already: start uploading your files to our GitHub repository.
+For those of you who haven't done so already: start uploading your files to your GitHub repository.
 That way, you never lose (too much) of your work, and we can also help you from a distance if there's something which you can't resolve or don't understand! :)

 ### 2) Research Questions & Visualizations in Power BI